MarcusWolschon/osmeditor4android/markdown/en/Introduction.md

  * select the "via" node or way (all possible "via" elements will have the selectable element highlighting)
  * select the "to" way (it is possible to double back and set the "to" element to the "from" element, Vespucci will assume that you are adding an no_u_turn restriction)
  * set the restriction type in the tag menu

+### Vespucci in "locked" mode

+When the red lock is displayed the following all non-editing actions are available.
+Additionally a long press on or near to an object will display the detail information screen if it is an OSM object.

 ### Saving Your Changes

 *(requires network connectivity)*